LEONCE RAPHAEL AGBODJÉLOU

 His work has been exhibited widely in Africa and internationally.
 Notable group exhibitions include: Betwixt and Between: Contemporary African Photography at the Museum of Glasgow in Glasgow, Scotland; Out of Focus: Photography at the Saatchi Gallery in London, UK both in 2012; Revealed 2 at the Samtag Museum of Art in Adelaide, Australia in 2013; Lagos Photo Festival in Nigeria in 2014; All Things Being Equal at the Zeitz Museum of Contemporary Art Africa (MOCAA), in Cape Town, South Africa; X: Part III at SMAC Gallery in Stellenbosch, South Africa both in 2017.
 In 2018 Agbodjélou’s work was included in the group exhibition entitled The Atlantic Triangle, curated by Alfons Hug at the 11th Bienal Do Mercosul in Porto Alegre, Brazil.

-His work has recently been acquired for the permanent collection of the Zeitz Museum of Contemporary Art Africa (MOCAA) and will be included in the inaugural exhibition opening on 22 September 2017 in Cape Town, South Africa.
+His work has recently been acquired for the permanent collection of the Zeitz Museum of Contemporary Art Africa (MOCAA) and was included in the inaugural exhibition opening on 22 September 2017 in Cape Town, South Africa.
 Other notable collections include: the Switzerland Museum of Modern Art, Zurich, Switzerland; Pitt Rivers Museum, Oxford, UK; Saatchi Collection, London, UK; CAAC Pigozzi Collection, Geneva, Switzerland; Carnegie Museum of Art, Pittsburgh, USA; Tiroche DeLeon Collection, Gibraltar; Iziko South African Gallery, Cape Town, South Africa; Scheryn Art Fund, Cape Town, South Africa; Museum of Modern Art, Equatorial Guinea; Danjuma Collection, Esher, United Kingdom; and most recently, The Kelvin Grove Art Gallery and Museum, Glasgow, Scotland.